Khaled El Sheikh

 Khaled El Sheikh (خالد الشيخ, or Khalid Al-Shaikh; born 23 September 1958) is a Bahraini singer.
-Married with 5 daughters (Dareen, Noor, Marwa, Samawa, and Wanas).
-Honored in 12th Bahrain International Musical Festival on 14 October 2003.

-Honored by Culture & Arts Directorate, Ministry of Information for best music and sound effects for Akhbar AlMajnoon play on 6 July 2005.

 Education and early career

 El Sheikh graduated from high school in Bahrain in 1975.
 He then relocated to Kuwait and was enrolled in Kuwait University, majoring in Economic & Political Sciences.
 During his second year in college, opting to follow his passion for music; he dropped out of college in 1978 and travelled to Egypt with the intent to study at the Higher Institute for Music (Conservatoire) in Cairo.
 There, Khaled studied musical composition for one year (1979–1980).

 In 1979, he returned to Bahrain and was appointed as Oud Instructor at Bahrain Music Institute, before taking up a governmental post at the Ministry of Information until 1998.

 Collaborations with prominent artists ignited Khaled's career, with compositions to fellow Bahraini singer Mohammad Aljumairi, in addition to participating in musical composition for a significant number of plays dedicated to children.

 A milestone in Khaled's career was the composition he provided for the song Shuwaiekh Mn Ardh Meknes by Aljumairi in 1982.
 The unprecedented success of the song cemented Khaled's status as one of the pillars of music in the Persian Gulf region.

 In 1983, he released his debut album, heavily written in formal Arabic, which was extremely uncommon at the time.

+He was honored in the 12th Bahrain International Musical Festival on 14 October 2003.
+He was also honored by Culture & Arts Directorate, Ministry of Information, for best music and sound effects for Akhbar AlMajnoon play on 6 July 2005.